mcb5637/BTX_CAC_Compatibility/README.md

 - remove any previous version of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, CVoices, if they exist
 - Add BTX_CAC_Compatibility, overriding files

+Versioning:
+The first 2 parts of the version number match the intended BEX version number.
+The other 2 follow semantic versioning.
+A "b" as last char in the github release/git tag indicates beta status, this is not included in assembly/mod.json.
+There will not be different releases that differ only in this beta marker.

 Component list (Clan & SLDF ones included):
 - Weapons (& Ammo)